 Max lives in San Francisco with his dog Meatball.

 Developing the right chemistry with current and future clients is Conal’s passion.
-As Head of Growth, he helps clients by listening hard to the problem at hand and then casting the right talent for the task at hand.
+As Head of Business Development, he helps clients by listening hard to the problem at hand and then casting the right talent for the task at hand.

 15 years ago, with a fresh marketing degree in his left hand and a surfboard in his right, Conal boarded an Aer Lingus flight from his native Ireland to San Francisco in pursuit of the American Dream.
 Or at least the Irish version of the American Dream – to surf in the Pacific Ocean.